dylanjcastillo/google_books_crawler/README.md

 ## Limitations

+- This is not meant to crawl all the available books in the Google Books API.
+You need to provide a list of valid ISBNs (as in the Goodreads-books dataset) and the crawler will download the metadata associated with those books.
+- The intial Goodreads-books dataset contains ~12k books, however many of them do not return valid responses.
+It is possible to add different fields for doing the requests, so it should be possible to improve the number of matches.
+However, this is not yet implemented.
 - To avoid having timeouts on the request, you need to generate an API key in the Google Clould Platform Console.
 But don't worry it's **completely free**!
 - If you don't want to manually download the data, you'll need to generate a Token in Kaggle.
 [It is free and very easy to do!](https://adityashrm21.github.io/Setting-Up-Kaggle/)
-- The intial good books dataset contains ~12k books, however when using the ISBN for many of them, they don't return any values.
-It is possible to add different fields for doing the requests, so it should be possible to improve the number of matches (however that would require some manual checking of results)

 ## License